djacob65/maggot-mkdocs/docs/definitions/vocabulary.md

 **5** - **Multi-select vocabulary, based on an API managed by Twitter's Typeahead library.** (*multiselect*)

 * Maggot embeds [Twitter's Typeahead library][16]{:target="_blank"} making it relatively easy for a data manager to implement a new vocabulary from its web API.
 With the help of this library, this allows users to select a term from a list of vocabulary terms within a drop-down list.
 The list of terms has been pre-selected based on the first letters entered in the “Search for value” box.
 This list is dynamically refreshed when letters are added or modified.
-So, unlike a single call to the API returning the entire list of terms in memory, which can take a very long time to load, the calls are made dynamically on the basis of a portion of a word, thus limiting the number of terms to retrieve.
+So, unlike a single call to the API returning the entire list of terms in memory, which can take a very long time to load, the calls are made dynamically on the basis of a portion of a word (3 letters minimum by default), limiting the number of terms to retrieve.
 Thus this makes use very fluid.

-* To immplement an API-based web service, it is necessary to create two scripts (*<ws\>_typeahead.js* and *<wstype\>.inc*) which will each be used at one stage of the process as shown in the following figure:
+* To implement an API-based web service, it is necessary to create two scripts (*<ws\>_typeahead.js* and *<wstype\>.inc*) which will each be used at one stage of the process as shown in the following figure:

 <center>
 <a href="../../images/vocabulary_fig7.png" data-lightbox="fig7"><img src="../../images/vocabulary_fig7.png" width="600px"></a>